openssl/technical-policies/policies/coding-style.md

 Avoid other single-letter names unless they are telling in the given context.
 For instance, `m` for modulus and `s` for SSL pointers are fine.

-Calling a variable `loop_counter` is non-productive, if there is no chance of it being mis-understood.
 Use simple variable names like `tmp` and `name` as long as they are non-ambiguous in the given context.